It’s summer in Ottawa! Time to get outside and enjoy this gorgeous city in the sunshine.

 Done, and done again.
 As a former competitive cyclist, I love getting out on the bike ever spring!
 The Gatineau Park is my favourite place to ride in the National Capital region.
 It’s one of the most scenic and bike friendly routes in the city.
 This route includes rolling hills, so it’s best if you’ve already got a little bit of experience on the bike.
 Just getting started?
 Roll out to the Rideau Canal, or the Ottawa River parkway path for a more leisurely ride.

 Hiking more your thing?
 Check out trails like Pink’s Lake for a 45 minute trek around a unique ecosystem.
 Make your way up to Wolfe trail if you’re looking for a challenge.
-The 3 hour hike is worth it for the incredible views of the Ottawa valley!
+There are plenty of other incredible trails in Gatineau Park, for all levels of hiking!

 Salsa at City Hall